wearep3r/apollo/README.md

 # 🚀 apollo - Platform as a Service toolkit

-**apollo** accelerates your digital transformation and development process.
-It helps you to prototype rapidly, but also to deploy to production safely. **apollo** gets you up & running quickly with the tech-stack you need, yet provides operational stability even in highly regulated and heterogeneous environments.
-You can use it to build and run applications in a batteries-included and git-versioned environment.
+**apollo** helps you to get from idea to production fast and safe - you'll be up & running quickly with a cloud-native tech-stack and great operational stability.

-You can use this repository as a boilerplate for your own platform or manage **apollo** [spaces](#-) using our Docker Image.
+Use this repository as a boilerplate for your own platform or manage your [apollo spaces](#-) using our batteries-included [Docker image](#-).

 [!["Maintained"](https://img.shields.io/maintenance/yes/2020?color=green)](https://github.com/wearep3r/apollo)
 [!["Version"](https://img.shields.io/github/v/tag/wearep3r/apollo?label=version)](https://github.com/wearep3r/apollo)